-We have audited the financial statements of Wurth Holding UK Limited (the 'company') for the year ended 31 December 2020 which comprise the Profit and Loss Account, the Statement of other comprehensive income, the Statement of changes in equity, the Balance Sheet and the related notes 1 to 14, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards including FRS 101 "Reduced Disclosure Framework" (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of Wurth Holding UK Limited for the year ended 31 December 2023 which comprise specify the Profit and Loss Account, the Balance Sheet, the Statement of comprehensive income, the Statement of changes in equity and the related notes 1 to 12, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards including FRS 101 "Reduced Disclosure Framework (United Kingdom Generally Accepted Accounting Practice).